 Copyright information:Christophe Raynaud de Lage

-Lebanese director and choreographer Ali Chahrour (Beirut, 1989) makes a striking impression with his work exploring grief, ritual, and survival.
+Lebanese director and choreographer Ali Chahrour makes a striking impression with his work exploring grief, ritual, and survival.
 After the beautifully heartbreaking performance Told by My Mother, performed at the Holland Festival in 2025, he returns with When I Saw the Sea.
-This time, his focus turns to the exploitation of migrant women under Lebanon’s kafala system, which ties migrants’ residency to their employers and leaves them even more vulnerable.
+This time, his focus turns to the exploitation of migrant women under Lebanon’s kafala system, which ties migrants’ residency to their employers and leaves them extremely vulnerable.

 It is at once raw and harrowing, yet moments of astonishing tenderness and beauty shine through. (…) The presence and strength of these three women leave the audience breathless.